tthomas-analytics/credit-card-fraud-detection/README.md

 - **Size:** 284,807 transactions over 48 hours
 - **Fraud cases:** 492 (0.17% of total)
 - **Features:** V1–V28 (PCA transformed), Amount, Time, Class
 - **Note:** Dataset not included due to file size.
-Download from Kaggle and place at `/Users/mac/creditcard.csv` or update the path in each notebook.
+Download from Kaggle and update the file path in each notebook to match your local setup.

 ---